ameenalasady/Personal-Website/README.md

 Feel free to check out my website at: https://ameenalasady.github.io/Personal-Website/

-Please report any issues that may encounter.
+Please report any issues that you may encounter.